3 observations after McCain and Maxey lead Sixers to victory with electric shotmaking

 The Sixers used a 10-man rotation and had Andre Drummond match up against Nets big man Nic Claxton.

 Drummond was good in his first stint, scrapping for rebounds and troubling the Nets with his physical presence.
-One of Drummond’s three offensive rebounds led to a Reggie Jackson corner three.
-A Jared McCain-to-Drummond alley-oop extended the Sixers’ lead to 44-33.
+One of Drummond’s three offensive boards led to a Reggie Jackson corner three.
+A McCain-to-Drummond alley-oop extended the Sixers’ lead to 44-33.

 Turnovers and free throws crucial